Digital Dental Impressions

 Say goodbye to the goop, discomfort and gagging associated with traditional dental impression materials.
 Digital scans are comfortable and stress-free.

-Dr. Harper and Dr. Hennessy can immediately assess whether your tooth has been properly prepared for a restoration and make necessary adjustments right away.
+Dr. Harper, Dr. Hennessy and Dr. Nutter can immediately assess whether your tooth has been properly prepared for a restoration and make necessary adjustments right away.

 Digital dental impressions are ideal for fabricating restorations like crowns, veneers and fillings and often make it possible to do it in a single visit.